Elico-Corp/odoo-addons/product_manager/README.rst

 Build ACL for products
 ======================

-This module extends the functionality of ... to support ...
-    and allow you to ...
+This module extends the functionality of Group to allow you to add a group of product manager.

 Installation
 ============

 To install this module, you need to:

- * have basic modules installed (product, purchase, stock, mrp, base)
+ * have basic modules installed (purchase, mrp)

 Bug Tracker